 Dealing with Your HR Department

-Consult an Attorney
+Consult a Long-Term Disability Attorney

-If your claim is denied, most reputable long term disability attorneys will provide you with a free consultation.
+If your claim is denied, most reputable long-term disability attorneys will provide you with a free consultation.
 This can be done over the phone, and you can ask as many questions as you need to help get clarity on your next steps.
-The long term disability process is lengthy.
-Using an experienced long term disability attorney can help you navigate your claim faster and more efficiently than if you go at it alone.
+The long-term disability process is lengthy.
+Using an experienced long-term disability attorney can help you navigate your claim faster and more efficiently than if you go at it alone.